• Skip to primary navigation

 Garlic butter shrimp pin with text header.

-My delicious, tasty, and quick garlic butter shrimp combines tender sauteed shrimp with rich and flavorful butter and garlic!
+This garlic butter shrimp combines tender sauteed shrimp with rich and flavorful butter and garlic for a quick and delicious meal!
 The succulent shrimp are drenched in this flavorful sauce to make the best simple shrimp dish you’ll ever make!
+Serve it over pasta or rice for a complete dinner!

 Garlic butter shrimp in skillet with parsley garnish.